ramanurag29/MAC-UNIT/README.md

 A Multiply–Accumulate (MAC) unit is adigital  hardware block, essential to (DSPs) and computers, that computes the sum of products of two numbers (DSP) in a single clock cycle.

-It increases speed for algorithms requiring frequent multiplication and addition, such as convolutional neural networks , digital filtering, and Fast Fourier Transforms.
+After working on Ubuntu, Cadence and Azure I would suggest to work on all to get better persepctive towards RTL designing some offfer smooth GUI but complex terminal while other offers smooth terminal cmd but no GUI :) .

 Here I have demosntrated the ASIC implementation ***RTL to GDSII*** roadmap to implement your own MAC unit.

-After working on Ubuntu, Cadence and Azure I would suggest to work on all to get better persepctive towards RTL designing some offfer smooth GUI but complex terminal while other offers smooth terminal cmd but no GUI :) .

-The objective of this project is to demonstrate the complete digital IC design methodology, including RTL development, functional verification, synthesis, physical implementation, timing analysis, and layout generation.

 The general steps towards design are merely same just commands on terminal vary a little.